 31. Plant Physiology.
 First or second terms.
 Credit four hours.
 Prerequisite, course I and introductory chemistry.
-Lectures, T Th 10.
-Plant Science 233.
-Laboratory, T Th 1.40-4 or W F 1.40-4.
+Lectures, T Th IO.
+Plant Science 143.
+Laboratory, T Th I.40-4 or W F I.40-4.
 Plant Science 227.
-Professor KNUDSON or Professor O. F. Curtis, Assistant Professor Hopkins, Dr. Clark, and Messrs.
-Scofield and O. F. Curtis, Jr.
+Professor KNUDSON or Professor O. F. Curtis, Assistant Professor Hopkins, and Messrs.
+Clark and Scofield.

 This course is designed to acquaint the student with the general principles of plant physiology.
-Topics such as water relations, photosynthesis, translocation, digestion, respiration, mineral nutrition, growth, and reproduction are studied in detail.
+Topics such as water relations, photosynthesis, translocation. digestion, respiration, mineral nutrition, growth, and reproduction are studied in detail.
 In both laboratory and recitations emphasis is placed on discussion of the principles taught and on their applications.
 Laboratory fee, \$4; deposit, \$3.

 - 231. Plant Physiology, Advanced Lecture Course.
 Throughout the year.
 Credit three hours a term.
 Prerequisite, training in botany and chemistry, to be determined in each case by the department.
 Limited to seniors and graduate students.
 Lectures, M W F 10.
 Plant Science 143.
 Professors Knudson and O. F. CURTIS. - 232.
 Plant Physiology, Advanced Laboratory Course.
 Throughout the year.
 Credit three hours a term.
 Prerequisite or parallel, course 231.
 Laboratory, M 1.40-4, S 8-12.30.
 Plant Science 241.
-Professors KNUDSON and O. F. CURTIS, Assistant Professor HOPKINS, and Dr. CLARK.
+Professors Knudson and O. F. Curtis, and Assistant Professor HOPKINS.
 Laboratory fee each term, \$10; breakage deposit, \$5. - 233.
 Seminar in Plant Physiology.
 Throughout the year.
 Required of graduate students taking work in the department.
 Conference, F 11.
-Plant Science Seminar Room.
-Professors KNUDSON and O. F. Curtis, Assistant Professor Hop-KINS, and Dr. CLARK.
+Plant Science, Seminar Room.
+Professors Knudson and O. F. Curtis, and Assistant Professor HOPKINS.

-The presentation and discussion of current contributions to plant physiology; reports on the research problems of graduate students and members of the staff.
+The presentation and discussion of current contributions to plant physiology: reports on the research problems of graduate students and members of the staff.

-- [141.
-History of Botany.
-Second term, without credit.]
-Not given in 1937-38.
-A course of lectures given by various members of the staff with the purpose of acquainting advanced students of botany with the historical development of their science. - 145.
+- 141. History of Botany.
+Second term, without credit.
+Hours to be arranged.
+A course of lectures given by various members of the staff with the purpose of acquainting advanced students of botany with the historical development of their - 145.
 Special Problems in General Botany, Taxonomy, Morphology, Anatomy, Paleobotany, Economic Botany, Cytology, and Physiology.
 Throughout the year.
 Credit not less than two hours a term.
 By appointment.
-Professors Wiegand, Knudson, Eames, L. W. Sharp, O. F. Curtis, Petry, and Muenscher, and Assistant Professor Hopkins.
+Professors WIEGAND, KNUDSON, EAMES, L. W. SHARP, O. F. CURTIS, and PETRY, and Assistant Professors Muenscher and Hopkins.